-Definition micro-skills It is the ability to manage and actively integrate ✓ Mediation the human resources of a team in order to reach the project goals.
-It implies the capacity ✓ Sense of initiative of mediating among different viewpoints of group members and the willingness to take initiatives and to act involving the group. ✓ Small group coordination
+Definition micro-skills behavioural indicators It is the ability to manage and actively integrate the human resources of a team in order to reach the project goals.
+It implies the capacity of mediating among different viewpoints of group members and the willingness to take initiatives and to act involving the group. ✓ Mediation ✓ Sense of initiative ✓ Small group coordination Facilitating a group discussion and aim it at achieving the goals Being a reliable referent for group members Setting time for a group discussion Giving appreciation to team work Finding solutions that could satisfy everybody Being recognized as mediator by colleagues Asking and taking more responsibility for him/her-self Capable of handling organizational processes Capable of planning and organizing work activities independently